2025 European Le Mans Series: Spa-Francorchamps

-Wet weather played a role at Spa-Francorchamps too, as Ferdinand Habsburg claimed his maiden ELMS pole for #24 Nielsen Racing on a greasy track surface.
-After Oliver Gray had taken the lead during the race's first stint, the race became the #48 Panis crew's to lose.
+Wet weather played a role at Spa-Francorchamps too, as Ferdinand Habsburg claimed his maiden ELMS pole for No. 24 Nielsen Racing on a greasy track surface.
+After Oliver Gray had taken the lead during the race's first stint, the race became the No. 48 Panis crew's to lose.
 Esteban Masson quickly gapped the field following a safety car in hour two, and Charles Milesi drove home to a commanding victory.
-The second-placed #18 IDEC car was penalised for entering the pit lane under FCY conditions, promoting the #43 Inter Europol and #24 Nielsen cars to second and third respectively.
-Fourth overall was the #20 Algarve Pro entry of Lendoudis, Caldwell, and Quinn, which benefited from a late FCY period to jump the #21 of United Autosports in the final pit stop phase.
-Third in class was the #99, with the #29 TDS Racing car having pitted from second after a collision on the penultimate lap.
-A chaotic race for the #17 CLX crew, including multiple penalties and an eventual off for Closmenil, resulted in the #8 Team Virage of Gerbi, Nogales, and Koen picking up the LMP3 win.
-After a pit stop battle in the closing laps, the #59 Racing Spirit of Léman of Valentin Hasse-Clot beat the #63 Iron Lynx of Schiller to the LMGT3 victory.
+The second-placed No. 18 IDEC car was penalised for entering the pit lane under FCY conditions, promoting the No. 43 Inter Europol and No. 24 Nielsen cars to second and third respectively.
+Fourth overall was the No. 20 Algarve Pro entry of Lendoudis, Caldwell, and Quinn, which benefited from a late FCY period to jump the No. 21 of United Autosports in the final pit stop phase.
+Third in class was the No. 99, with the No. 29 TDS Racing car having pitted from second after a collision on the penultimate lap.
+A chaotic race for the No. 17 CLX crew, including multiple penalties and an eventual off for Closmenil, resulted in the No. 8 Team Virage of Gerbi, Nogales, and Koen picking up the LMP3 win.
+After a pit stop battle in the closing laps, the No. 59 Racing Spirit of Léman of Valentin Hasse-Clot beat the No. 63 Iron Lynx of Schiller to the LMGT3 victory.

+Silverstone

+For the first time since 2019, the ELMS returned to Silverstone, where Esteban Masson scored pole position in his first LMP2 qualifying session.
+The race was red-flagged thrice, first following a crash for Martin Berry's Iron Lynx No. 63 caused by Alex Malykhin, then for collision between Giorgio Roda, François Perrodo, and Nick Adcock, before being ended early due to heavy rain.
+With early leader Oliver Gray receiving a penalty for jumping a red light on pit exit, the No. 18 IDEC car was able to switch to wet-weather tyres at the correct moment and drive home to its third victory of the season, with the No. 43 Inter Europol entry taking another second place and the No. 10 Vector car finishing third.
+The LMP2 Pro-Am battle was decided in the final laps, as an initially charging Alex Quinn was overtaken by Louis Delétraz; a driving standards penalty caused Quinn's No. 20 Algarve Pro car to win by just over a tenth of a second over the No. 99 AO by TF crew.
+In the LMP3 class, the No. 17 CLX lineup won dominantly, earning itself the championship with one race to spare.
+Drama headlined the LMGT3 lead battle, where GR Racing's Riccardo Pera had passed the No. 50's Lilou Wadoux just before the race was ended with a red flag; however the No. 50 was classed as the winner due to the count back rule, results being taken from the last completed lap before the red flag.